 San Marcos, CA – You’re getting a divorce, and your head is spinning from all the minutiae involved in the process.
 It’s now time for you and your soon-to-be ex to determine the issue of spousal support, more commonly known as alimony.

-Solana Beach divorce attorney John Griffith explains, “Spousal support is a multifaceted issue and doesn’t boil down to income alone.
+Attorney John Griffith explains, “Spousal support is a multifaceted issue and doesn’t boil down to income alone.
 There are many factors to be considered, so it’s necessary to consult with a family law professional.”

 What Are Some Elements that Affect Alimony Payments?